hartwigmedical/hmftools/sage/README2.md

 *** A special filter (max_germline_alt_support) is applied for MNVs such that it is filtered if 1 or more read in the germline contains evidence of the variant.

-If multiple tumors are supplied, a variant is not filtered if it is unfiltered for any single tumor.
+If multiple tumors are supplied, a variant remains unfiltered if it is unfiltered for any single tumor.

 The germline criteria are only evaluated against the primary reference, ie, the first in the supplied reference list.
+If no reference bams supplied, the germline criteria are not evaluated.

+Soft filters can be disabled using the `disable_soft_filter` parameter.

+Soft filters become hard filters when the `hard_filter` flag is included.

+To set the parameters at the command line append the tier to the filter eg `hotspot_min_tumor_qual` and `high_confidence_min_tumor_qual` set the value of the min_tumor_qual for the `HOTSPOT` and `HIGH_CONFIDENCE` tiers respectively.

 ## 5. Phasing